Yan-CASIA/Estimation-and-Prediction-Framework/README.md

 ## Getting Started
 ### Testing
-The proposed IOLK, IGLK, and ITLK methods can be implemented with following three sentences.
+The proposed IOLK, IGLK, and ITLK methods can be implemented with following three commands.
 Note that the motion parameters of the robot should be adjusted according to the input video.
 ```bash
 python3 Method_IOLK.py;
 python3 Method_IGLK.py;